Today I’m sharing 9 easy ways you can live in the moment. First, ask yourself – what does your dream life look like?

 Back when I got my first job after college, I really didn’t know what I wanted to do.
 It was a small corporate office, so I tried to act like a sponge and learn as much about each business department as possible.
 At the time, I thought climbing the corporate ladder was the right path to follow.

 Then one day as I was commuting to work, I looked around at the people on the metro.
-Everyone had the same blank stare on their face, looking down at their phones like a zombie or with their head buried in the free metro newspaper.
-No one was living in the moment and neither was I.
+Everyone had the same blank stare on their face, looking down at their phones like a zombie or with their head buried in the free morning newspaper.
+No one was living in the present moment and neither was I.

-I thought to myself, is this really what I want to do for the next 40+ years of my life?
+I thought to myself – is this really what I want to do for the next 40+ years of my life?
 I understand that many people have a 9-5 job which they love, and enjoy the structure of an office setting.
 However, I quickly realized that this lifestyle was simply not for me.
 Our lives are too precious to live without purpose.

 - 6 steps to living with intention: A beginner’s guide